-Your first point of contact is your Dean’s office.
-Your Dean’s office will make contact with the VPAP office at an early stage to launch the parallel proposal and MOA development processes, or to discuss existing dual degree programs.
+Your first point of contact is your Dean’s Office.
+Your Dean’s Office will then contact the VPAP Office at an early stage to launch the parallel proposal and MOA development processes, or to discuss existing dual degree programs.

-- Study abroad, exchanges, placements and other international opportunities for undergraduate and graduate students: global.utoronto.ca, which includes information on funding for students going abroad and for students coming from abroad to U of T
+- Study abroad, exchanges, placements and other international opportunities for undergraduate and graduate students: U of T Global, which includes information on funding for students going abroad and for students coming from abroad to U of T

 - International and domestic exchange opportunities for graduate students